centreon/centreon-documentation/en/administration/centreon-ha/installation-4-nodes.md

 ## Integrating pollers

-You can now [add your pollers](integrating-pollers.html) and start monitoring!
+You can now [add your pollers](integrating-pollers.html) and begin to monitor!